Currents Center for Recreation and Creativity

 Currents Aquatics Center, the first phase of the community center, opened in 2006.
 Designed to extend to the north of the Currents Aquatics Center, the community center's second phase will offer additional recreational facilities.
 More on the history and scope of the Center is available at missoulacommunitycenter.org.

-Missoula Parks and Recreation, with the support of the Friends of Missoula Community Center (a citizen advocacy group), has continued efforts toward this important community goal as identified in 2000.
+With the support of the Friends of Missoula Community Center (a citizen advocacy group), Missoula Parks and Recreation has continued efforts toward this important community goal as identified in 2000.
 A public process to advance the community center design with extensive public input has been developed.

 Planning Process Product/Outcome

 The final product of the planning process is a conceptual master plan prepared by the design consultant.
-The master plan will generally show the type, size, location, and spatial relationships of interior spaces, including essential amenities.
+The master plan will generally show interior spaces' type, size, location, and spatial relationships, including essential amenities.
 Additional considerations will include support facilities, circulation throughout, and connections to the site.
 The plan will also include a report detailing implementation strategies to realize the adopted vision.

 2021 Planning Process Timeline